NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/Readme.md

 After a “cd $home”, where my MONAILabel folder is located, the start_server command was issued:

 monailabel start_server --app MONAILabel/sample-apps/monaibundle --studies c:/Data/Task06_Lung/imagesTr --conf models lung_nodule_ct_detection
-After this command, the correct and requested model was automatically loaded from the Monai Model Zoo, which is a highly commendable feature.
+After this command, the correct and requested model was automatically loaded from the [Monai Model Zoo]([url](https://monai.io/model-zoo.html)), which is a highly commendable feature.

 I then proceeded to test our setup with the 3D Slicer and the MONAILabel extension using the CT Chest dataset.
 It was great to see that the AI successfully detected some nodules!